tryblogcast/docs/README.md

 A modal will open asking you for which voice to use.
 You can filter voices by language and gender, and listen to a sample.
 Once you're satisfied, click the _Select_ button to submit the form.

 You'll get a success message, and our system will start transcribing the article.
 This process can last between one and five minutes, so feel free to close the page if you want.
-In fact, I encourage you to close your computer and walk a little bit around your desk.
-You'll get an email when it's finished!
+In fact, <span class="highlight">I encourage you to close your computer and walk a little bit around your desk.</span> You'll get an email when it's finished!